GuanLab/timesias/README.md

 This will generate models, which will be saved under a new directory `./models`

+## Other applications of this method

+This method can be generalized to be used on other hospitalization data.
+One application of this method is the [COVID-19 DREAM Challenge](https://www.synapse.org/#!Synapse:syn21849255/wiki/602411), where this method also achieves top performance.

 ## Reference
 * For citation, please refer to our latest iScience paper: [Assessment of the timeliness and robustness for predicting adult sepsis](https://www.sciencedirect.com/science/article/pii/S2589004221000742).
 * For protocol(TBD)